One of the most popular diet supplements I have been noticing at the gym is a fat loss product called Vintage Burn.

 This extract isn’t so much about caffeine, but rather about reducing your body’s ability to absorb and store fat, according to the company.

 Unfortunately, there isn’t much scientific evidence to back this up.
-So far it’s all anecdotal.
+So far, it’s all anecdotal.

 4. Green Tea Leaf Extract

 The company also claims that it will increase resting metabolic rates.
+It is also the main ingredients for our best nighttime fat burners.

 However, the few studies in this area have not been able to provide conclusive results.